alchemycodelab/javascript-career-track-prerequisites/functions.md

 ## Types of Function Definitions

-There are four types of functions that can be defined in JavaScript.
+There are three main types of functions that can be defined in JavaScript.

 ### Function Declarations